Joe Burrow Player Prop Bets for NFL Week 11 | Cincinnati vs. Las Vegas 11/21/2021

 - Against the Browns in Week 9, Burrow went 28-for-40 (70.0%) for 282 yards and two interceptions.

-- Over his last three games, Burrow has put up 957 passing yards (319.0 yards per game) while going 72-for-112 (64.3% completion percentage) and throwing six touchdowns and four interceptions.
+- Over his last three games, Burrow has collected 957 passing yards (319.0 per game) while going 72-for-112 (64.3% completion percentage) and throwing six touchdowns and four interceptions.

 Burrow's Cincinnati Teammates